-Attendance - During the fiscal year ended December 31, 2016, the Corporation held 8 directors' meetings.
-Each of the directors in office attended every meeting.
+Attendance - During the fiscal year ended December 31, 2017, the Corporation held 9 directors' meetings.
+All directors were at all meetings except that Jay Layman missed one meeting during 2017 due to travel on behalf of the Company.
 When appropriate, directors are excluded from portions of some meetings in order to facilitate discussions among independent or non-conflicted directors.